UPSC : Origin and Authors of Indus Valley Civilisation UPSC Notes | EduRev

 - The Harappans are believed to have borrowed the idea of cities from the contemporary Sumerians, but established cities of their own with superior planning.
 In south Balochistan, the Kulli female figurines seem to be the earliest, and the Harappans might have learnt from them.

-- The Harappan population was of four types viz.
+- The Harappan population was of four types of viz.
 Proto-Australoid, Mediterranean, Mongolian and the Alpine at Mohenjodaro.
 J. Marshall regards the population of Mohenjodaro as cosmopolitan.

 - Thus the population was not homogeneous but heterogeneous.
 This proves that the Harappans were not local people but colonisers.